Fractional absolute moments of heavy tailed distributions: Infinitely Divisible Distributions

 \subsection{Pareto law}

 Another heavy tailed distribution is the Pareto distribution which has density and ch.f.~given by

 respectively, with real positive parameter $\alpha >0$.
 This distribution belongs to ID distribution (see Remark 8.12 in \cite{sato:1999}).
 The fractional absolute moment $m_{1+\lambda}$ exists if and only if $1+\lambda<\alpha$.
 Though the density function is explicit, we obtain $m_{\mu,1+\lambda}$ from the fractional derivative of ch.f.
-Since
+Using \eqref{eq:lem:fractional:ch} of Lemma \ref{lem:fractional:ch}, we have, for $1 < 1+\lambda < \alpha$,